astronomer/airflow-provider-sample/README.md

 ### Managing Dependencies

+When building providers, a few rules should be followed to remove potential for dependency conflicts.

-[All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705) When building providers, defined compatibility with specific Airflow versions is required.
-It's important that the providers do not include dependencies that conflict with the underlying dependencies for a particular Airflow version.
+1. It is important that the providers do not include dependencies that conflict with the underlying dependencies for a particular Airflow version.
+[All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705)

-Additionally, there are a few rules to adhere to when considering adding dependencies to your provider package in your `setup.py` file.
-These rules are intended to avoid conflicts between various provider packages that may be imported and used in the same Airflow instance:
-1. Rule 1
-2. Rule 2
-3. Rule 3
+2. Keep all dependencies upper-bound relaxed; at least allow minor versions, ie. `depx >=2.0.0, <3`.
+Publish a contraint file with the exact set of dependencies that your provider package has been tested with.

 ### Versioning